LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Proposal/index.md

 ### Requirements
 [//]: # (What are the requirements of the finished project?)
-* Needs the product in 5 weeks.
-* Gameplay should be fast-paced
-* Rounds should be short
+* Sidescroller
+* Platformer
+* Player able to walk
+* Player able to run
+* Player able to jump
-* Should be quick to restart
+* Player able to take damage
-* Feedback is a major point
-* People should be drawn to it by it's appearance
-    * Needs a catchy name
+     * and damage enemies
+* Create pickups

 ### Expectations
 [//]: # (What are the client's expectations?)